encode/httpx/docs/advanced.md

 Client instances also support cookie persistance, applying configuration across all outgoing requests, sending requests through HTTP proxies, using [HTTP/2](/http2), and more.

-The other sections in this page will go in further detail about what you can do with a `Client` instance.
+The other sections on this page go into further detail about what you can do with a `Client` instance.

 ### Usage